aaw/histosketch/README.md

 Choosing a maximum number of centroids
 --------------------------------------

-There aren't any good theoretical guarantees on the accuracy of the Ben-Haim-Tom-Tov sketch.
+There aren't any good theoretical guarantees on the accuracy of the Ben-Haim/Tom-Tov sketch.
 However, given a fixed amount of space to store a sketch of a histogram and know upfront knowledge of what Quantile/Sum queries need to be serviced, the centroid decomposition and linear interpolation between centroids based on weight is a very reasonable model.

+A histosketch uses two `float64`s to represent each centroid, so the sketch will take up about a kilobyte per 60 centroids.
+As some of the following examples will show, you probably won't need much more than that to get good approximate quantiles.
+If you find yourself needing on the order of thousands of centroids, you probably want to use something other than histosketch.

 This repo contains a utility `graphs` that will generate gnuplot graphs of the error involved in various scenarios.
 You can use this utility to play around with